Edwin Orion Brownell

-Edwin Orion Brownell (born November 30, 1964 in Ottawa, Ontario) is a Canadian musician and author.
+Edwin Orion Brownell (born November 30, 1964, in Ottawa, Ontario) is a Canadian musician and author.
 He is a neo-classical composer and concert pianist whose original music has been described as highly melodic; exhibiting an improvisational blues influence over a classical foundation.

 Biography

 Brownell started studying piano at the age of four and two years later started working through the Royal Conservatory curriculum (Canada) until his late teens, when he began playing rock and roll professionally.

 From 1984 to 1991, Brownell was a member of the popular Ontario rock groups Longbottom, Inside Out and Straight No Chaser.
-In 1990 he moved to Montreal, where he founded Edwin and the Bedouins, and with this band toured throughout eastern Canada and North Africa, recording the albums Somebody’s Watching You (1996), Bering and Beyond (2006), One for All (2011) and Before (2018).
+In 1990 he moved to Montreal, where he founded Edwin and the Bedouins, and with this band toured throughout eastern Canada and North Africa, recording the albums Somebody's Watching You (1996), Bering and Beyond (2006), One for All (2011) and Before (2018).

 Throughout this time he also played as a sideman in many of Montreal's top local acts including Black and Blue, Angel and the Bad Boys, Crawdaddy and Souled Out.

 As a bandleader, Brownell also worked in nightclubs and arenas in central Canada with Montreal musicians including singers Angel Forrest and Bobby Lee Silcott, drummer Jerry Mercer (Mashmakhan, Triangle, April Wine), and guitarist John McGale and bassist Breen LeBoeuf (Offenbach).
 He also opened shows for Bruce Cockburn and Burton Cummings (The Guess Who).

-Brownell earned his Honours in History in 1997, specializing on the Sino-American relationship from 1928 to 1949.
-He earned his master's degree in History at Concordia University in 2000, with a thesis based on oral-histories of members of the R&B scene in Montreal from 1967 to 1999.

 In 2003, Edwin Orion Brownell returned to his classical roots, studying performance, composition and orchestration.
 His first two solo-piano recordings Maimonides Pops and Music of the Dance (2005) contain a mix of originals and classical standards and the neo-classical flavour of these CDs was expanded upon with his release of his all-original double album: Journey of the Spirit (2007) and his combination CD/DVD: Smile (2009) which included a documentary of the artist as well as concert footage from his 2007 Place des Arts performance in Montreal.